angelmohamed/codetutors/README.md

 *The above instructions should work in your version of the application.
 If there are deviations, declare those here in bold.
 Otherwise, remove this line.*

+## Use of Generative AI
+Generative AI has been used to assist in making the test cases for the application

 ## Sources
 The packages used by this application are specified in `requirements.txt`